-What Can a Handyman Do in Kane in Kane County, Illinois?
+What Can a Handyman Do Without a License in Kane in Kane County, Illinois?

 In Illinois, there is no single statewide “general contractor license” for typical handyman/general contracting, but you can be regulated by (1) statewide registrations for certain residential consumer-facing work (notably roofing), (2) state trade licenses (plumbing), and (3) local (city/village) contractor licensing, permits, and inspections.
 In Kane County communities, most handyman work is allowed without a state GC license, but you must not cross into licensed trades (plumbing/electrical/HVAC) and you still must pull permits when required by the local building department.